mbucc/clean-architecture-with-java-9/README.md

 * build a pure Java server that will work with only 250 MB of RAM, and
 * see how much work it is to go all in on using clean architecture components.

-This repo is purposfully over-engineered---no YAGNI here.
+This repo is purposefully over-engineered---no YAGNI here.
 I implemented every boundary I could see:

 ![](docs/dependencies.png)